Sen2Agri/Sen2Agri-System/sen2agri-dashboard/libraries/openlayers/ol/ol/format/readme.md

 # Implementing XML formats

-This is an introduction for people looking to contribute an XML format reader to OpenLayers 3.
+This is an introduction for people looking to contribute an XML format reader to OpenLayers.
 After having read this document, you should read the code of and make sure that you understand the simpler XML format readers like `ol.format.GPX` before embarking on writing your own format reader.
-The document ends with guildelines for implementing a new format.
+The document ends with guidelines for implementing a new format.

 The `ol.xml` namespace contains a number of useful functions for parsing XML documents.
-All code in OpenLayers 3 that reads data from XML documents should use it.
+All code in OpenLayers that reads data from XML documents should use it.
 It has several features:

 * Browser support back to IE9
 * Correct treatment of XML namespaces